codespin-ai/codespin/README.md

 - `--model`: The model to use.
 Defaults to gpt-3.5-turbo
 - `--max-tokens`: Maximum number of tokens for generated code
 - `--template`: Path to the template to be used.
 Defaults to built-in templates.
+- `--include`: Path to the template to be used.
+Defaults to built-in templates.
 - `--exec`: Execute a command for each generated file.
 For example, you might want to run a formatting tool.
 - `--debug`: Enable debug mode.
 Prints prompts, responses etc.
 - `--config`: Path to codespin config